-5.92 There is insufficient information in the Level 3 estimate and the CIP document to be able to undertake a full analysis of this project and no design information has been provided.
-We will request more detail on the quantities from Dublin Airport in order to fully validate the project ahead of the Final Report.
-It is not clear what level of works is required to support the installation and therefore what is built into the rate of Example for the panels.
+5.81 There is insufficient information in the Level 3 estimate and the CIP document to be able to undertake a full analysis of this project and no design information has been provided.
+We will request more detail on the quantities from Dublin Airport in order to fully validate the project ahead of the final report.
+It is not clear what level of works is required to support the installation and therefore what is built into the rate of Section 20.
 In response to our request for a breakdown of the rate for the photovoltaic panels Dublin Airport stated that the project was a feasibility estimate and that no further breakdown was available.
-Our experience indicates that PV panels generally cost around €1,100/m2 so we have reduced the overall allowance in our Level 3 estimate.
+Our experience indicates that PV panels generally cost around Section 20 so we have reduced the overall allowance in our Level 3 estimate.